What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Credit checks: Credit checks are prohibited, as they deal with privileged personal data.

-Immigration status: Employers must ensure that applicants are allowed to work in Angola and hold a legitimate title to do so (i.e. a visa or work permit), as hiring illegal immigrants is a crime.
+Immigration status: Employers must ensure that candidates are allowed to work in Angola and hold a legitimate title to do so (i.e. a visa or work permit), as hiring illegal immigrants is a crime.

 Social media: This type of background check is not specifically regulated.
 In principle, researching candidates via social media is not prohibited by law, provided that the information is retrieved from freely accessible public sources.